yedivanseven/CheckerPy/README.md

 ```python
 out = JustShape(1, shape=[(..., 3), (2, ...)])
 ```
-you also get a `ShapeError: Cannot determine shape of variable 1 with type int because it has no attribute shape!`
+you get a `ShapeError: Cannot determine shape of variable 1 with type int because it has no attribute shape!` raised and logged.

 ### 4. Combining Validators <a name=chapter4></a>
 What if you want to check for more than one property, for example, type _and_ value?
-The simples thing you could do would be to simply call the second validator on the results of the first.
+The simplest thing you could do would be to call the second validator on the result of the first.
 ```python
 from checkerpy.types.one import JustList
 from checkerpy.validators.one import NonEmpty